Chapursan: Sites of interest

 Chapursan Valley has historical places. like Yaskuk, Rovai Sam, Khumpir Dior, and the Shrine of Baba Ghundi.

 Shrine of Baba Ghundi (Baba Ghundi Ziarat) in the Chuparsan Valley is the shrine of the famous Pir of Ghund who is celebrated in legend as the Sufi saint who brought Islam to the valley.
 The saint is not actually buried here.
 The former Mir of Hunza kept his herds of sheep and goats for grazing around here and used to visit the shrine every year.
 The people of Hunza Valley also revere the saint and it is said that children who are a problem for their parents have only to taste the mud from a stream near Baba Ghundi to become obedient and well behaved.

-Peaks, Passes, and Glaciers of Chapurson
+Peaks, Passes and Glaciers of Chapurson Valley

-The Chapurson Valley (also spelled Chapursan or Chapurson) is a remote valley located in the Upper Hunza region of Gilgit-Baltistan Known for its rugged, high-altitude terrain, the valley is characterized by numerous towering peaks, challenging mountain passes, and extensive glaciers, forming a significant part of the Karakoram mountain range.
-The region is sparsely populated and is primarily inhabited by the Wakhi people.
+Chapurson Valley Known for its rugged, high-altitude terrain, the valley is characterized by numerous towering peaks, challenging mountain passes, and extensive glaciers, forming a significant part of the Karakoram mountain range.

-Geographical Features

 The geography of Chapurson is dominated by its mountainous environment.
 Elevations range from approximately 3,700 meters (12,100 ft) at lower localities to over 7,000 meters (23,000 ft) at its highest peaks.
 The valleys are typically narrow, with steep slopes leading up to vast ice fields and rock faces.